I would like to pursue the Journalism major. How do I transfer into the Journalism Institute?

 There are several reasons as to why we require Journalism majors to double major.
 Chief among them, we have found that our undergraduate major students are more successful after graduation when they enter the workforce with both an expertise on how to write and report and a deep knowledge of a subject.
 The Journalism Institute teaches its students on the best practices for researching, reporting and writing/producing stories.The Institute faculty firmly believe that students should have a specialized area of interest in the form of a second major to help ground and put into practice the journalistic skills they are learning as part of the major.

-Is it mandatory for me to hold an internship while pursuing the Journalism major?
+Is it mandatory for Journalism majors to have an internship?

-It is not mandatory for you to hold an internship while pursuing a major in Journalism, however, it is strongly encouraged.
+No, but we strongly encourage it.
 It is also possible for you to earn credits while pursuing a Journalism Institute approved internship.
 To learn more about possible internship opportunities as well as how to earn credits for internships please reach out to Sylvan Solloway or Craigh Barboza.
 Please also see the Career Services section of the NYU Journalism Institute website.

 Can I take Investigating Journalism: Ethics and Practice and Inquiry: The Written Word at the same time?

-While it’s strongly advised not to do so, under special circumstance permission is given from the Journalism Institute’s Undergraduate Student Advisor so you can take both courses at the same time.
+We strongly advise you not to take both courses simultaneously, although it is possible under special circumstances with the permission of the Journalism Institute’s Undergraduate Student Advisor.
 If you do plan request this permission, you must meet with the Undergraduate Student Advisor in advance of registering for these courses together.

 Can I take Investigating Journalism: Ethics and Practice and The History of Media at the same time in the Media Criticism concentration?